 The initial consultation is usually a hour long.
 During this appointment the dietitian completes a comprehensive nutritional assessment including the following components:

-• Body composition analysis: body fat, muscle mass, frame size and metabolism (measured by means of Bioelectrical
+• Body composition analysis: Body fat, muscle mass, frame size and metabolism (measured by means of Bioelectrical Impedance Analysis)

-• Clinical observations: discuss underlying problem as diagnosed by your doctor or other reported symptoms and concerns will
+• Clinical observations: Discuss underlying problem as diagnosed by your doctor or other reported symptoms and concerns will be addressed

 Follow-up appointments allow for the monitoring and evaluation of diet adjustments and progress.
 Successful strategies are identified and areas of difficulty are addressed to facilitate the achievement of goals.
 Changes to dietary treatment will also be made accordingly.
 The number of follow-up appointments and time between appointments depend on each individual.
 Regular monitoring is associated with greater success, and so regular appointments are encouraged.
 Suitable recipes and further education will also be provided as needed.

 Paarl Dietitians is a strictly cash practice.
 On payment you will receive a statement which may be submitted to your medical aid, where they may reimburse you according to your Medical Aid plan.
 Please note that partner consultations are welcomed and will consist of slightly longer consults; please contact Paarl Dietitians to discuss further.
 Individual costs will still apply to these sessions.